outsinre/outsinre.github.com/_posts/2014-02-04-jekyll-poole-lanyon-blog-building.md

 Then paste the DISQUS universal code between the two lines.
 The *comments.html* should be placed under *_include* folder.
 After that, in *_layout/post.html* file, add a line `{% raw %}{% include comments.html %}{% endraw %}` to the end.
 Also in the header part add `comments: true`.

+What is DISQUS universal code?
+First, in DISQUS setup, add a site identifier, i.e. *jekylldq*.
+Then, QISQUS will generate the universal code automatically for you.
+Lastly, just copy and paste it.

 **Archive** page added based on the reference at the beginning.

 **Subscribe** page added by modifying `_include/sidebar.html`.